The Work Begins When Things Converge: Shirley Tse in Conversation with Chris Kraus

 The catalogue for Shirley Tse: Stakeholders, Hong Kong in Venice is available for purchase online at the M+ Shop.

-- 1 The Chance Event: 3 Days in the Desert, took place at Whiskey Pete’s Casino in Primm, Nevada, between 8–11 November 1996.
+- Go to footnote 1 The Chance Event: 3 Days in the Desert, took place at Whiskey Pete’s Casino in Primm, Nevada, between 8–11 November 1996.
 Billed as a ‘philosophy rave’, Chance brought together the philosopher Jean Baudrillard, the cyber and gender theorist Rosanne Alluquere Stone, the poet Diane di Prima, a Butoh theatre company, a croupier school instructor, a chance theorist, a stockbroker, and many others for a marathon summit on chance, desire, existence, invention, and play.
 Shirley Tse was a main stage performer, speaking about the geophysical qualities of plastic.
 As well as lecturing, Baudrillard performed his lounge song Motel Suicide backed up by artist Mike Kelley’s chance band.
 Sarah Gavlak curated Hotel California, a pop-up exhibition staged in ten rooms with such artists as Sam Durant, Andrea Bowers, Liz Larner, and Luis Bauz.
 Five hundred people from North America and Europe attended, and Chance came to be seen as a sign of the shift of art world centrality between the East Coast and West Coast.